Havre – Great Falls

 JB’s Restaurant is a family dining place near major shopping areas and the city’s main mall.
 JB’s fresh strawberry pie served with whipped cream is great!

 Steak and seafood lovers head for Eddies Supper Club.
 On Friday and Saturday nights, patrons enjoy the music around Eddies’ famous piano bar.
 The Sip-N-Dip Lounge is another hot spot in Great Falls.
 Sandwiches are wunderbar and a reasonable price at Wheat Montana Bakery & Deli.

-In Fort Benton, the Museum of the Northern Great Plains is a major attraction.
-As an added bonus, Fort Benton visitors can see the magnificent Lewis and Clark Memorial, a huge bronze statue of Meriwether Lewis, William Clark and Sacagawea, near the banks of the Missouri River.
+The Museum of the Northern Great Plains is a major attraction in Fort Benton.
+As an added bonus, Fort Benton visitors can see a magnificent Lewis and Clark Memorial, a huge bronze statue of Meriwether Lewis, William Clark and Sacagawea, near the banks of the Missouri River.
 For special accommodations, book a room at the historic Grand Union Hotel (406) 622-1882 in Fort Benton.

 Grand Union Hotel in Fort Benton, Montana.
 Dining, service, history, the Grand has it all.
 Photo courtesy Grand Union Hotel.